zmuranaka/magic_the_gathering_symbology/README.md

 ## Features

-* SVGs for all MTG symbols
+* SVGs for all MTG symbols - "Un" sets included!
-* Class to support displaying any of the MTG symbols as a Flutter SVG
+* Easy class and methods to display any of the MTG symbols as a Flutter widget
 * Works on Android, iOS, Linux, MacOS, Web, Windows

 ## Getting started